-The Arizona Chapter of the American Academy of Pediatrics (AzAAP) 48th Annual Pediatrics in the Red Rocks (PIRR) Conference in Sedona, Arizona.
+The Arizona Chapter of the American Academy of Pediatrics (AzAAP) is hosting the 49th Annual Pediatrics in the Red Rocks (PIRR) Conference in Sedona, Arizona.

 Purpose: Pediatrics in the Red Rocks is a well-respected educational event attended by Arizona's pediatric community.
 The conference is a three day post-graduate course held in beautiful Sedona, AZ, which combines lectures, case presentations, question and answer sessions, and workshops with time for informal interaction with the guest faculty and peers.
 The conference has been designed with the goal to develop, maintain, and increase the knowledge, skills, and professional performance of pediatric healthcare professionals (including general pediatricians, pediatric subspecialists, residents/fellows, nurses, and physician assistants) by providing them with the highest quality, most relevant and accessible educational experiences possible.